nil0x42/duplicut/README.md

 ![][img-2-line-struct]

 #### :small_orange_diamond: 2- Massive file handling:

-If whole file can't fit in memory, it is split into ![][latex-n] virtual chunks, then each one is tested against next chunks.
+If whole file can't fit in memory, it is split into ![][latex-n] virtual chunks, in such way that each chunk uses as much RAM as possible.

+Each chunk is then loaded into hashmap, deduped, and tested against subsequent chunks.

-So complexity is equal to ![][latex-n]th *triangle number*:
+That way, execution time decreases to at most ![][latex-n]th *triangle number*:

 ![][img-3-chunked-processing]

 ## :bulb: Throubleshotting